 Emphasis is on organismal and ecological levels of organization.
 This course is intended for science majors and any student with an interest in science.
 Lecture and laboratory (dissection included).
 6 contact hours.

+General Education Category: Natural Science.

 Prerequisite: BIOL 111 with a minimum grade of C-.

 Offered: Fall, Spring, Summer.